ucrcsedept/course-support/learning_modules/vscode/debugging-recursion/VSCodeDebuggingRecursion.md

 # Debugging Tutorial: Recursion

-> Authors: Victor Hill and Joshua Candelaria (special thanks to Professor Neftali Watkinson and Professor Kris Miller)
+> Authors: Victor Hill and Joshua Candelaria (special thanks to Neftali Watkinson and Kris Miller)

 You have already learned how to use a debugger to help you diagnose issues found in programs that use pointers.
 Now, you will learn about the tools used to debug recursive functions.
 Today, you will learn: